-OBJECTIVE PR 5.
-Expand and improve the trail networks and blueways in County parks and greenways and increase multimodal connections to parks and greenway trails.
-ACTION 5.1 Construct and maintain sustainable new trails for hiking, mountain biking, and horseback riding in appropriate locations, providing a variety of trail options for different trail users.
-5.2 Update open space requirements for development to prioritize the usability and accessibility of open and recreational space and to require connections to the existing or planned public open space network of trails and parks.
-5.3 Accelerate the development and operation of key destinations for water-oriented recreation to accommodate access and amenities for paddle-craft, fishing, and similar water recreation, including the South Fork Rivanna Reservoir, Ragged Mountain Reservoir, the North Fork of the Rivanna River, and the James River.
 5.4 Increase and accelerate the funding, development, and operation of the planned Rivanna Greenway + Blueway - an interconnected network of greenway trails, water trails, river parks, and other river access points - between Brook Hill River Park and (future) Buck Island River Park.
-Initial efforts should focus on initiating and completing the extension of the Old Mills Trail (from Pantops to Milton) and the development of Milton Landing River Park and Brook Hill River Park.
+Initial efforts should focus on initiating and completing the extension of the Old Mills Trail (from Pantops to Milton) and the development of Milton Landing River Park.
 5.5 Improve and expand river access facilities and amenities in coordination with partner agencies such as the Virginia Department of Wildlife Resources, the Virginia Department of Conservation & Recreation, and the Rivanna Conservation Alliance.
-5.6 Continue to sustain volunteer trail maintenance partnerships and service activities to support the efforts of County staff and provide opportunities for community engagement and participation.
-5.7 Collaborate with the Economic Development Office and the Charlottesville Albemarle Convention and Visitors Bureau to promote local outdoor recreation tourism and events, including for biking, running, bird watching, and kayaking.
+5.6 Support the use of the Three Notched Trail study funded by a RAISE grant to accelerate the development of the paved Three Notched Trail.
+5.7 Continue to sustain volunteer trail maintenance partnerships and service activities to support the efforts of County staff and provide opportunities for community engagement and participation.
+5.8 Collaborate with the Economic Development Office and the Charlottesville Albemarle Convention and Visitors Bureau on promoting local outdoor recreation tourism and events, including for biking, running, bird watching, and kayaking.
 OBJECTIVE PR 6.
 Increase the availability and accessibility of recreation programs, classes, and facilities, including athletic fields.
 ACTION 6.1 Evaluate field surface and outdoor lighting options that support both environmental stewardship and community use for new and upgraded athletic fields.
 6.2 Develop partnerships to provide special events, cultural programs, and educational opportunities in County parks and community centers.
 6.3 Expand schedule options for recreation classes, programs, and other activities.
-6.4 Evaluate adding options for fitness classes and programs in rural County community centers and community-operated spaces (e.g., the Rosenwald School and Yancey Community Center).
+6.4 Evaluate adding options for fitness classes and programs in rural County community centers and community-operated spaces (e.g. Rosenwald School and Yancey Community Center).

 OBJECTIVE PR 7.
-Explore creative ways to fill funding gaps for parks and greenways infrastructure.
-ACTION 7.1 Work with community cycling and running groups to host races or similar special events with the proceeds dedicated to the expansion and improvement of greenways.
-7.2 Create a new policy that allows for voluntary donations from developers directly to Albemarle County to meet greenspace requirements when it is mutually agreed that nearby publicly accessible greenspace improvements would be more beneficial than on-site recreational amenities.
-7.3 Collaborate with the Virginia Department of Wildlife Resources to establish one or more Wildlife Management Areas in the County.
+Explore creative ways to fill funding gaps for parks and green ways infrastructure.
+ACTION 7.1 Encourage donations to the Albemarle County Parks Foundation.
+7.2 In partnership with community cycling and running groups, host races or similar special events with the proceeds dedicated to the expansion and improvement of green ways.
+7.3 Create a new policy that allows for voluntary donations from developers directly to Albemarle County or the Parks Foundation to meet greenspace requirements when it is mutually agreed that nearby greenspace improvements would be more beneficial than on-site pocket parks.
+7.4 Collaborate with the VA Department of Wildlife Resources (DWR) to establish one or more Wildlife Management Areas within Albemarle County.